 Now, it is sadly a town riddled with domestic violence cases and health issues.
 The startling average life expectancy for an Aboriginal man in Wilcannia is just over 35 years.

-The Tigers were never the beneficiaries of any Government funding in years gone by.
-And now, the New South Wales State Government’s Tackling Domestic Violence program has had its funding taken away.
+The Tigers were never the beneficiaries of any government funding.
+And now, the New South Wales government’s Tackling Domestic Violence program has had its funding taken away.
 A five year program that stood down any Outback Rugby League (the current competition in the region) player who committed an act of domestic violence is now without the backing of the powers that be.

 So, has anything changed in Helmers’ eyes?

-A former club player, coach, sponsor, and vice-president that had a profound role in establishing rugby league in Wilcannia sits before me in his dining room, with disappointment etched onto his face.
+A former club player, coach, sponsor, and vice-president that had a profound role in establishing rugby league in Wilcannia sits in his dining room, with disappointment etched onto his face.